Holiday season cultural activities in Montréal

 The Old Port of Montréal outdoor skating rink returns in December.
 Great music and twinkling lights add to the ambiance.
 Click here for updates.

-Enjoy music, festive lights, hot chocolate and more at Noël dans le Parc at Place Émilie-Gamelin downtown and in Parc des Compagnons and Parc Lahaie in the Plateau neighbourhood from December 3 to 31.
-Click here for updates.
+Enjoy music, festive lights, hot chocolate and more at Noël dans le Parc at Place Émilie-Gamelin downtown and in Parc des Compagnons and Parc Lahaie in the Plateau neighbourhood until December 31.
+Click here for full programming.

 If you have your own equipment, go hiking, cross-country skiing or snowshoeing on the trails of Parc Maisonneuve and Parc Jean-Drapeau.